 Like I said towards the end of Part I, after chipping away on a novelization of A Love Extreme on and off (mostly off) for a few years I had a song by song storyline that (amazingly) worked so much better than I imagined given the circumstances.
 I’d also come to appreciate the non-linear structure the album track order dictated, and was occasionally awed by the patterns that formed.

 Each side/part included a dream, a flashback, a list, a pop-culture influenced set piece, and a relatively self-contained plotline ending with a stake-raising segue.
-Reveals from later parts made re-reading earlier parts more fulfilling to reread.
+Reveals from later parts made re-reading earlier parts more fulfilling.
 Seemingly minor characters took on major roles as the story progressed.
 The addition of a non-album bonus track to Side D gave it a symmetrical 7-6-6-7 cadence.
 And the whole book rode the line between goofy and sincere—sometimes shakily, sometimes stumbling—but somehow managed to keep a limb on each side of the line.

 Was the album the reason it flowed together so well, or was it my interpretation?
 And more importantly: was it really any good, or was I fooling myself?
 I knew I was too close as both the author and a fan, and those were two potentially dangerous things to be.
 It was time for some outside opinions.